metra34/store-ecom/README.md

 # Store E-Commerce Platform

-A generic online shopping infrastructure built with Spring Boot backend.
-This project provides a robust foundation for building e-commerce applications with modern Java technologies.
+A generic online shopping platform built with a Spring Boot backend and a focus on the overall infrastructure.

 ## Technologies Used